 Perfect your timing

-Optimise your subject line
+Optimize your subject line

-Subject line is the first thing your subscribers see when they open their inboxes.
+The subject line is the first thing your subscribers see when they open their inboxes.
 So your job is to make it stand out.

 Use emojis in your subject lines.
-But remember to test out how they will look on different devices and email clients.
+But remember to test out how they look on different devices and email clients.
 Follow the examples below — both captured in the Gmail client — to see the difference.

 Here is the mobile view: